 Before installing new sod, it’s important to clear the area of any currently existing grass, vegetation or debris in the area you want to replace with new sod.
 This should be done AFTER a soil test.
 If you are removing grass, we recommend following these steps:

-- Begin by making an application of Specticle or some other glyphosate-based/nonselective product 10–14 days before sod installation takes place.
+- Begin by making an application of a glyphosate-based/nonselective product 10–14 days before sod installation takes place.

 - Wait 3–4 days and then make a second application if the grass isn’t dying quickly enough.

 - Once your grass is dead, use a sod cutter or roto-tiller to remove the top layer of grass and debris.